 Canada has one of the best healthcare systems in the world.
 This is due to its universal healthcare system, Medicare.
-The government of Canada believes that every person has a right to equal and exceptional healthcare.
+The Government of Canada believes that every person has a right to equal and exceptional healthcare.
 All Canadian citizens and permanent residents, therefore, have access to this.
 The system is funded through taxes.
-The government also allocates a huge portion of its annual Gross Domestic Product (GDP) to healthcare.
+The government also allocates much of its annual Gross Domestic Product (GDP) to healthcare.

 Universal healthcare is only for Canadian citizens and permanent residents.
-As a foreign national, you will have to seek private medical care while you wait to become a permanent resident.
+As a foreign national, depending on your province, you will have to seek private medical care while you wait to become a permanent resident.
 Here are a couple of healthcare companies to consider.

 There is also a waiting period of up to three months in some provinces for your public health insurance to kick in.
 You must ensure that you have private health insurance to cover your healthcare needs while you wait.

 As a newcomer to Canada, you will have a 3-month waiting period before applying for your public health insurance card in Canada and accessing any free healthcare services.
 For this reason, getting private health insurance during this interim period is essential.